Copper Canyon Apartment Homes shooting: Shooting

 Having retreated from the apartment, the officers waited for the SWAT team to arrive.
 SWAT officers Cleveland Holmes and Jason Friesen climbed up a ladder and entered another apartment in the same building as Riehl's, and they were able to see Parrish on the floor by looking through the peephole in the front door.
 The officers reported hearing gunfire coming from the apartment.
 Three SWAT officers, Ronnie Dorrell, Jacob Schuster, and Tom O'Donnell, along with Friesen and Holmes, entered the apartment around 7:30.
 Medic James Richter was at the rear of the group.

 Once they had entered the apartment, the officers navigated through objects cluttering the floor.
 Riehl began firing on the officers, including with what Dorrell believed to be a shotgun.
 Dorrell then attempted to push the door to where Riehl was, before Holmes proceeded to kick it, causing a hole through which they could see Riehl.
 When the officers saw movement from through the hole, they began firing and Dorrell emptied the bullets from the Glock handgun he was using.
 At this time, the officers began removing Parrish from the apartment; their progress was hindered by the objects in the hallway.
 Additionally, during this time, the officers continued to receive gunfire from Riehl.
 Holmes then dived through the hole in the wall, followed by Friesen and Schuster, and they immediately attempted to subdue Riehl by placing weight on him and placing handcuffs on.
 The officers called for a medic to treat Riehl, but they were told that he would have to be moved to be treated.

-Police later found that he had 15 weapons, including an M4 carbine, M16 rifle, shotgun, and semi-automatic pistol.
+Police later found that he had 15 weapons, including two rifles, a shotgun, and a semi-automatic pistol.
 Officers say Riehl fired almost 400 shots, many of which ended up in neighbors' apartments and adjacent buildings.
+185 spent shell casings were found in the assailants apartment, and police counted 180 bullet holes in his walls, along with 47 bullet holes in neighboring units, "most" of which were caused by the assailant.
 During the incident, Riehl live streamed footage through the app Periscope.
 The videos showed Riehl saying he "would not hurt anyone except to defend himself", and that he had what he believed to be over 1,000 rounds of ammunition.
 The footage continued throughout the shooting.